-This condition ends when you reach the age of 66.
-At age 66, you transfer to the State Pension (Contributory) (see below).
-From 1 January 2014 the State Pension (Transition) will no longer be paid.
-This means that there will then be a standard State Pension age of 66 years for everyone.
+From 1 January 2014 the State Pension (Transition) is no longer paid to new applicants.
+This means that there is a standard State Pension age of 66 years for everyone.

 The State Pension (Contributory) is payable from the age of 66.
 You are allowed to have income from any other source while you receive this pension, but both the income and the pension are taxable.

 There are a number of pro-rata State Pensions (Contributory) which are paid at a lower rate.
 These were introduced to deal with issues that arose as a result of people paying different types of social insurance contributions or not paying contributions for various reasons.